How to make your life exponentially better.

 Look around you.

-Appreciation in its most simplistic form is recognizing that you have shelter, electricity and food.
+Appreciation in the form of gratitude, in its most simplistic form, is recognizing that you have shelter, electricity and food.

 Does someone love you?
 Amazing.
 Hope you appreciate their love.

 Do you have a pet?
 Give ’em a squeeze.
-Unless it’s a porcupine – then maybe a well-distanced smile o’appreciation.
+Unless it’s a porcupine – then maybe a well-distanced smile of appreciation.

 Do you have books to read?
 A smart phone?
 Shoes you love?
 A car that works?